Bestselling and Award-winning Author

 Joseph’s literary career is deeply intertwined with his advocacy and philanthropic work.
 He has been recognized on the Forbes 30 Under 30, honored with the Comic-Con Humanitarian of the Year Award, and named to The Root 100 list of Most Influential African Americans.
 His honors also include the Malcolm X and Dr. Betty Shabazz Vanguard Award and the Allyship Award at Lincoln Center’s Black Girl Magic Ball.
 A sought-after speaker, he has appeared at the UN HeForShe Summit and has partnered with Fortune 500 companies and national leaders to advance conversations around equity, culture, and social impact.

-BOOKS
+LATEST BOOKS

 Novel